kjolley/BIGSdb_documentation/administration.rst

 mutations, or cross-referencing of alternative nomenclatures.

 To add extended attributes for a locus, click add (+) locus extended attributes in the sequence definition database curator's interface contents page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/locus_extended_attributes.png